zahediparsa/NLP_TA_UOK/README.md

 # NLP Course Exercises - University of Kurdistan

 This repository contains exercises designed for students in the **Natural Language Processing (NLP)** course at the University of Kurdistan, taught by Dr. Fatemeh Daneshfar.
+The course took place from **February 2024 to July 2024**.

 ### Purpose
 The exercises aim to: